bibymaths/IFA-2022/README.md

 # IFA-2022
+## Group 7

-# Group 7: Maike, Jule, Abhinav, Se Yeon Kim
+Contributors: Maike, Jule, Abhinav, Se Yeon Kim

 The module is divided into three blocks namely, Data Science, Complex systems, and Advanced algorithms.
 You can find the project reports for each block, and presentation on **Project 1** (given on 18th November 2022) in the respective folders.